jenudi/Catheters-and-Lines-Detection-YOLOv3-Densnet121/README.md

 A tracheostomy tube is placed if a patient requires chronic mechanical ventilation or for upper airway obstruction.
 The tube tip position relative to the carina is not critical because the tracheostomy stoma location determines this.

-**Central Vein Catheter**
+**Central Vein Catheter (CVC)**

-Central venous catheters (CVC) used to measure central venous pressure or for intravenous infusion of fluids are often placed through percutaneous puncture of the internal jugular or subclavian veins.
+Central venous catheters used to measure central venous pressure or for intravenous infusion of fluids are often placed through percutaneous puncture of the internal jugular or subclavian veins.
 A catheter placed adequately should be in the superior vena cava (SVC).
 On chest radiographs, the first anterior intercostal space is the approximate site of the junction of the brachiocephalic veins (BCV) to form the SVC.
 Because many catheters have two or three lumens, each with a different orifice, the catheter tip should be as near to the azygos arch as possible (Fig. 3, the figure was taken from (1)).

 ![Fig3](images/img3.jpg)